-EPA-estimated fuel economy is 24 mpg city/31 mpg highway with front-wheel drive and 24/30 with all-wheel drive.
+EPA-estimated fuel economy is 23 mpg city/29 mpg highway with front-wheel drive and 22/28 with all-wheel drive.
 In Consumer Guide® testing, a front-wheel-drive Essential model averaged 25.5 mpg in 75-percent highway driving.
+Infiniti recommends premium gasoline.

 VALUE IN CLASS

-The previous Infiniti QX50 was pretty good at the “sport” part of the SUV equation, but not so much on the “utility” part.
-The all-new QX50 delivers much-improved levels of both those traits.
-The new variable-compression-ratio engine is an impressive piece of high-tech hardware, but its fuel economy doesn’t really impress compared to class rivals.
+The Infiniti QX50 does a laudable job of balancing the “sport” and “utility” sides of the SUV equation, and brings impressive luxury to the table as well—at least in the higher-line trim levels.
+The variable-compression-ratio engine is an impressive piece of high-tech hardware, but its fuel economy doesn’t really impress compared to class rivals.
 Still, the QX50’s compelling list of standard and available features, passenger and cargo utility, and high style inside and out make it an excellent choice.

 |BODY STYLES||4-Door Wagon|